Temple marriage is a covenant that bridges death, transcends time, stretches unbreakable into eternity.

 Explaining the use of parables, the Savior said:

-“It is given unto you to know the mysteries of the kingdom of heaven, but to them it is not given. …
+“… Because it is given unto you to know the mysteries of the kingdom of heaven, but to them it is not given.”

-“For this people’s heart is waxed gross, and their ears are dull of hearing, and their eyes they have closed” (Matt.
-13:11, 15).
+“For this people’s heart is waxed gross, and their ears are dull of hearing, and their eyes they have closed; lest at any time they should see with their eyes, and hear with their ears, and should understand with their heart, and should be converted, and I should heal them.”
+(Matt.
+13:11, 15.)

 “But blessed are your eyes, for they see: and your ears, for they hear.